mathiasverraes/15yearsddd/manuscript/Scott-Millett/essay.md

 ### Collaboration in managing dependencies of the system flow

- 1. People and code Relationships
+ * People and code Relationships
+ * Managing the white space

 ## Clear, Concise and Regular Communication is Key